sharetribe/flex-docs/src/docs/ftw-content/change-ui-texts/index.md

 included in the `en.json` file, namely _AboutPage_, _PrivacyPolicy_, and
 _TermsOfService_.
-The reason behind this is that these components only contain static content that is laid out in more of a document format so the translations for these texts can easily be changed and maintained in the component files themselves.
+The reason behind this is that these components only contain static content that is laid out in more of a document format so the microcopy for these texts can easily be changed and maintained in the component files themselves.

 More information about adding static content to the application can be